-1. Spray the groove at the bottom of the rubber extrusion with soapy water to ease windshield insertion (Figure 65).

-Slide windshield into rubber extrusion groove starting at the bottom Figure 66.
+- Spray rubber extrusion with soapy water to ease windshield insertion. - Slide windshield into rubber extrusion groove starting with the bottom curved side edge.
 Using a plastic spatula, move the rubber extrusion lip aside to gradually insert the windshield into the groove.

-Spray soapy water on a regular basis to ease
+Spray soapy water on a regular basis to ease windshield insertion.

-windshield insertion.